nickknw/nickknowlson.com/_posts/2012-01-11-seven-languages-week-2-day-2.markdown

 matrix) was [my favorite.](/blog/2011/12/30/transposing-a-matrix-in-io/).

 <div class="interjection"><p>
 (This article is part of a series of posts I am doing about my journey through the exercises of the book <a href="http://pragprog.com/book/btlang/seven-languages-in-seven-weeks">Seven Languages In Seven Weeks</a>.
 The article previous to this one is <a href="/blog/2011/12/18/seven-languages-week-2-day-1/">Week 2 (Io) - Day 1</a>.
-For an overview see the <a href="/projects/seven-languages-in-seven-weeks/">project page</a>.)
+For an overview see the <a href="/projects/seven-languages-in-seven-weeks/">Seven Languages project page</a>.)
 </p></div>

 Topics covered